The term “fatberg” is slowly but surely, making its way into the vocabulary of the general public.

-The undisputed ‘King of fatbergs’ with the nickname “Fatty McFatberg”, this beast became famous around the world, single-handedly putting London’s fatbergs on the map.
+This beast, the undisputed ‘King of fatbergs’ nicknamed “Fatty McFatberg”, became famous around the world and single-handedly put London’s fatbergs on the map.

 Some pieces of the fatberg have even been displayed in the Museum of London, and a manhole cover installed by utility Thames Water as a tribute to the workers who extracted it.